masonmedia/vena-project/README.md

 ## Notes

 For the carousel section I made an interpretation of the assigned spec: "The first product feature needs to be a carousel image (with 3 product screenshots).
 The images can be reused".
 From this description it was a bit difficult to know exactly what route to take for building this out - especially on a mobile device.
 I would not normally use a carousel in this format for a mobile layout as the images get detached from the accompanying text which isn't good for UX and ease of use.
 In my version, I made each of the text paragraphs on the left column clickable and correlating to an accompanying slide in the adjacent column on the right.

+I use CDNs for Tailwind and the AOS animation library.
+In a production build I would include hard copies and make use of the Tailwind sass extension files/libraries.